John Greenleaf Whittier: Influence and legacy

 Whittier was particularly supportive of women writers, including Alice Cary, Phoebe Cary, Sarah Orne Jewett, Lucy Larcom, and Celia Thaxter.
 He was especially influential on prose writings by Jewett, with whom he shared a belief in the moral quality of literature and an interest in New England folklore.
 Jewett dedicated one of her books to him and modeled several of her characters after people in Whittier's life.

 Whittier's family farm, known as the John Greenleaf Whittier Homestead or simply "Whittier's Birthplace", is now a historic site open to the public.
 His later residence in Amesbury, where he lived for 56 years, is also open to the public, and is now known as the John Greenleaf Whittier Home.
 Whittier's hometown of Haverhill has named many buildings and landmarks in his honor including J.G.
 Whittier Middle School, Greenleaf Elementary, and Whittier Regional Vocational Technical High School.
 Numerous other schools around the country also bear his name.

 The John Greenleaf Whittier Bridge, built in the style of the Sagamore and Bourne bridges, carries Interstate 95 from Amesbury to Newburyport over the Merrimack River.
 A covered bridge spanning the Bearcamp River in Ossipee, New Hampshire, is also named for Whittier.

-The city of Whittier, California, is named after the poet, as are the communities of Whittier, Alaska, and Whittier, Iowa; the Minneapolis neighborhood of Whittier; the Whittier neighborhoods of Denver and Boulder, Colorado, as well as a school and a park there.
+The city of Whittier, California, is named after the poet, as are the communities of Whittier, Alaska, Greenleaf, Idaho, and Whittier, Iowa; the Minneapolis neighborhood of Whittier; the Whittier neighborhoods of Denver and Boulder, Colorado, as well as a school and a park there.
 Both Whittier College and Whittier Law School are named after him.
 A park in the Saint Boniface area of Winnipeg is named after the poet in recognition of his poem "The Red River Voyageur".
 Whittier Education Campus in Washington, DC, is named in his honor.
-SS Whittier Victory a World War 2 ship named after Whittier College.
+SS Whittier Victory a World War II ship named after Whittier College.
 Whittier Peak and Mount Whittier in Washington and Mount Whittier in New Hampshire are mountains named after him.

 The alternate history story P.'s Correspondence (1846) by Nathaniel Hawthorne, considered the first such story ever published in English, includes the notice "Whittier, a fiery Quaker youth, to whom the muse had perversely assigned a battle-trumpet, got himself lynched, in South Carolina".
 The date of that event in Hawthorne's invented timeline was 1835.

 Whittier was one of thirteen writers in the 1897 card game Authors, which referenced his writings "Laus Deo", "Among the Hills", Snow-bound, and "The Eternal Goodness".
 He was removed from the card game when it was reissued in 1987.

 Whitter's poem "Twilight" was set to music in 1932 by Edwin Fowles.

 In 2020, a statue previously erected in his honor in Whittier, California, was defaced with antislavery and Black Lives Matter slogans by vandals.
 He had never owned slaves.